PeterGardas/TheCode/README.md

 # TheCode
 The game made in pygame about a detective and a computer!

+You can use this beautifull .bat installer made by _hisnamehere_.
+Only works for windows.
+If the installer does not work follow the steps down bellow.

 These following modules are required:
 Pygame, GUI(https://github.com/ddorn/GUI)